Fiserv/developer-studio-support/docs/registration.md

 ## Sign in

 To sign in, click **Sign in** link in the global header.
 We use Multi-Factor Authentication (MFA) to grant access to an account.
-In a few moments you should receive an email with temporary passcode.
+After signing in you will receive an email with a One-Time Passcode (OTP).
+You will need to enter this OTP to access your account.

 ![Sign in OTP](../../assets/images/user-account/user-account-otp.png)

-Once authenticated, click on the account avatar in the global header.
-Then number on top of the account avatar indicates unread notifications.
+Once authenticated, you can click on the account avatar in the global header to view your account page.
+The number on top of the account avatar indicates unread notifications.
+At this point you can also select "workspaces" at the top of the page to create and manage your workspaces.

 ![Avatar in global header](../../assets/images/user-account/user-account.png)